Double Hung vs Single Hung Windows Pros and Cons

 What is the lifespan of double-hung and single-hung windows?

-Typically, both types can last 20 to 30 years, depending on the materials used and maintenance practices.
+Both double-hung and single-hung windows generally last between 20 to 30 years, depending on the materials and how well they are maintained.

 Are there any specific building codes for window installation?